Megwana/whatcamefirst/README.md

 Google Fonts:

-- Header = 'Dancing Script', cursive
-- Main body font = 'Josefin Sans', sans-serif
+- The Header I wanted to be more illustrative and more of a delicate handwriting look to appear more historical.
+Therefore 'Dancing Script' was used.

+- The main body font, I wanted to be slightly more formal and easy to read questions and options in the quiz.
+I felt handwriting text would prove challenging for people with reading/ visual impairments.
+Therefore, I selected 'Josefin Sans'.

 ### Imagery

-- Pexels & Shutterstock
+- For the website background, I wanted to have an ancient background.
+However, I wanted this to be more fun and educational appearing rather than a real life photo.
+The cartoon image of the pyramids felt perfect for a bright background and suiting the history theme well.
+Pexels & Shutterstock

 ### Accessibility